On Minimum Saturated Matrices: General Results

-Call $X\in[n]^{(k)}$ {\dd bad} if, for some $A\in X^{(l)}$,
+Call $X\in\subs{[n]}{k}$ {\dd bad} if, for some $A\in \subs{X}{l}$,

-To obtain a bad $k$-set $X$, we either complete some $A\in H'$ to any $k$-set or take any $l$-set $A$ and let $X\supseteq A$ intersect some $H$-edge covering $A$.
+To obtain a bad $k$-set $X$, we either complete some $A\in H'$ to any $k$-set, or we take any $l$-set $A$ and let $X$ contain some member of $H$ that contains $A$.
 Therefore, the number of bad sets is at most